sauraen/seq64/README.md

 Click [the Wiki tab](https://github.com/sauraen/seq64/wiki) for articles on SEQ64 compilation and use.

+## .com? .mus?
+What is all this?
+Where do I load a ROM?

+You don't load a ROM in SEQ64 V2.0. `.com`, `.aseq`, and `.m64` are all the same thing (Music Macro Language binary). `.mus` is the text-based assembly language version of this same data.
+The rest of this README explains in more detail.
+If you are using an old-school toolchain which doesn't split the ROM into its constituent files, but where you just edit the whole ROM in one tool after another, use SEQ64 V1.

 ## Background

 Certain Nintendo 64 games made by Nintendo's internal studios, including Super Mario 64, Zelda, and several others, use a music sequence format called Music Macro Language (formerly referred to as `Audioseq` after the name of the file containing the sequences in the OoT Debug ROM).
 This format can be thought of as a cross between MIDI and a scripting language such as Python: it contains instructions for things like playing notes, pitch bend, and selecting instruments, and also programming instructions like branches, loops, calls, memory I/O, and some basic variable manipulation.
 In games which use this format, not only are MIDI-like music sequences stored in this format, but the first sequence in each game handles sound effects.
 This sequence is a huge "program" written in this language which listens for messages from the game engine and then plays miniature sequences for each of these sound effects.